evanshortiss/sns-mobile/README.md

 ## Setting Up a User for SNS
 To use Amazon SNS you need a Secret Access Key and an Access Key Id.
 Getting these will require you to create a user under the IAM section of AWS and attach a User Policy with the following Policy Document:

-*Disclaimer: I'm not an AWS ninja, this might not be the best/safest configuration, but it works. *
+*Disclaimer: I'm not an AWS ninja, this configuration may be too liberal but it works!*

 ```
 {